Mindspace-Fontys/mindspace-fontys.github.io/docs/research/languages/index.md

 - **Standard Library:** The standard library of a programming language is an important factor to consider when selecting a programming language.
 It indicates the level of support that the language has for common tasks such as file I/O, networking, and database access.

-- **Available Frameworks (frontend):** Frontend frameworks are a critical part of frontend development.
+- [Web Frameworks](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-webframe-love-dread): Frontend frameworks are a critical part of frontend development.
 They provide a set of tools that make it easier to develop applications.
 The availability of frameworks is an important factor to consider when selecting a programming language.

 ## Frontend